Take It or Leave It (radio show)

 Take It or Leave It is a radio quiz show, which ran from April 21, 1940, to July 27, 1947, on CBS.
 It switched to NBC radio in 1947, and on September 10, 1950, the name of the program was changed to The $64 Question.

-The program was sponsored by Eversharp.
+The program was initially sponsored by Eversharp.
+RCA became the sponsor in 1950 and changed the name because of the previous name's association with Eversharp.

 Gameplay

 Contestants selected from the audience were asked questions.
 After answering a question correctly, the contestant had the choice to "take" the prize for that question or "leave it" in favor of a chance at the next question.
 The first question was worth $1, and the value doubled for each successive question, up to the seventh and final question worth $64.

 Cultural influence

 During the 1940s, "That's the $64 question" became a common catchphrase for a particularly difficult question or problem.
 In addition to the common phrase "Take it or leave it", the show also popularized another phrase, widely spoken in the 1940s as a taunt but now mostly forgotten (except in Warner Bros. cartoons).
 Chanted in unison by the entire audience when someone chose to risk their winnings by going for the $64 prize, it was vocalized with a rising inflection: "You'll be sorry!"

 The popularity of the radio program inspired a 1944 20th Century Fox feature film, Take It or Leave It, about a man who needs $1,000 to pay his wife's obstetrician.
 When he is chosen as a contestant on the radio quiz show, the prize money is increased beyond the usual $64.

 The program was the basis for the later television program, The $64,000 Question.

 In the summer of 1943, the show's audience was estimated at 23 million, making it the highest-rated quiz program on radio.
 Take It or Leave It was inducted into the National Radio Hall of Fame in 1990.